Javid Parsa | CEO | Parsa Foods & Beverages, Srinagar, Kashmir

 I was a reckless teen, more of a wandering soul.
 Every other day, something new would catch my attention and I would give it a try.
-I wanted to have experience everything.
+I wanted to have experienced everything.
 My thought process was that there were so many things, which I was capable of doing so many things, but how.
 So I hopped around and tried my hands at all things that thrilled me!

 What were you doing at Amazon?

 I was working with ‘Fulfillment by the Amazon team’.
 Amazon being one of the largest Internet retailers in the world, becoming part of their system was an achievement in itself for me.
-In addition to the work I did there, I was also associated with the fun activities happening on floor.
+In addition to the work I did there, I was also associated with the fun activities happening on the floor.
 The icing on the cake was that I was the official hooter of the team whenever it came to celebrating our success.

 Work at Amazon was good and satisfactory.
 However, somewhere my inner self was not having a feeling of satisfaction.
 Something was amiss.
 Working with them made me realize that I wasn’t happy being an employee, although I was having a great time.

 Somehow, working for someone was not my idea of work.
 Somewhere, I always wanted to come back home and work for our people.
 To have a workplace where I could challenge my capabilities and accept my own failures.
-At amazon, I was a part of the bigger system.
+At Amazon, I was a part of the bigger system.
 I just wanted to be back and consolidate myself in Kashmir.
 There was an urge to contribute to our State’s economy, generate employment, and be close to the land I belong to.
 I think that was it.

 Was the transition smooth?

 It was a decision of a lifetime.
 I had to leave back a life that I had built for myself with so much hard work and toil.
 But somewhere it felt right to sacrifice so much and finally be able to do something for my homeland.
-It is the youth today that must create opportunities for the society and I decided on just that!
+It is the youth today that must create opportunities for society and I decided on just that!

 It is said that the foundation of days to come is laid at school.
 How valid is this in your case?

-I started my schooling from a small private school-cum-madrasa (Rumi School) in Bandipora.
+I started my schooling at a small private school-cum-madrasa (Rumi School) in Bandipora.
 Later, I shifted to Dehradun to finish my studies.
 To say that school days were the best days of my life would be an understatement.
 It was much more than that.
 This was one place where I made relationships of a lifetime.

 What were you like as a teenager?

-I was a very naughty, but at the same time very active.
+I was very naughty, but at the same time very active.
 I recall protesting in school for rugs for the students while the teachers had wooden chairs.